-I ran across a great suggestion for making keyed fixtures by Ray Livingston over on the CNCZone.
-Many of you will be familiar with the idea of keying a vise, where a key is installed on the vise base so you can place it on the table in the same way each time and it’ll be trammed and ready to go.
-This is a suggestion for doing super simple keying of arbitrary plate fixtures for milling.
+I came across an excellent recommendation by Ray Livingston on the CNCZone for creating keyed fixtures.
+Numerous individuals will recognise the practice of keying a vice, which includes installing a key on the vice’s base to enable you to position it on the table in the identical manner every time, thereby ensuring that it’s trammed and good to go.
+This innovative suggestion is aimed at implementing extremely simple keying of arbitrary plate fixtures ideal for milling.

 Ray makes his fixtures on aluminum plate and just installs a couple of socket head cap screws on the underside to act as keys that locate the fixture against the table’s T-slot.
 Nothing about the bolts needs to be accurate because the emphasis is on repeatability.
 Even there, the fixture makes use of a probe or edgefinder to locate its precise position.